 and get nowhere.
 In that case, contact other people instead.)
 Other helpful

 - Dr. Skip Brass, Associate Dean and Director of the Combined Degree & Physician Scholar Programs (CDPS)

 - Dr. Horace Delisser, Program Director of our NHLBI grant for underrepresented minority students

 - Dr. John Farrar, a faculty member at Center for Clinical Epidemiology and Biostatistics and Program Director for the Center for Clinical Epidemiology and Biostatistics Summer Fellowship

 - Amy Nothelfer, Coordinator, Elective Research and MD-Masters Programs

 You should also get the advice of your fellow students: first years with extensive research experience and/or more senior students who have already been through this process.
 You can learn more about other students' research experiences on the Student Portal - Educational Opportunities (http://www.med.upenn.edu/student/educational.shtml) under Summer First Year - Guide to Planning.
-Click on 2010 and 2011 Student Experiences - Research.
+Click on the 2012 and 2013 Student Experiences links.

 There's an incredible network of people who can help you, but you need to be proactive and thorough to take advantage of it.

 - Once you have a list of particular mentors that you are interested in,

 Tell them about your enthusiasm for their research and ask if they would